tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 * In cluster centroid undersampling, the algorithm first creates `n` clusters in the majority class training data using the K-means clustering strategy, where `n` is equal to the number of minority class training instances, and then takes the centroids of those clusters to be the majority class training set.
 This is meant to ensure that the sampled data is "representative" of the majority set, as compared to a random set.

-Pause for students' questions before moving on to the next activity.
+Address any questions before moving on to the next activity.

 ### 10. Student Do: Undersampling (15 min)